Leaf viewing is one of the easiest (and least expensive) ways to experience America’s awe-inspiring natural beauty.

 When to Go: The last two weeks in September through mid- to late-October are prime time for fall foliage in the Catskills.

 Where to Stay: The Catskills are fabled for their charming B&Bs.
-For more of a retreat experience, head to the Inn at Lake Joseph, a sixteen-room country resort located on a 250-acre private lake.
+For more of a retreat experience, head to the Inn at Lake Joseph, a 17-room country resort located on a private lake among 2,000 acres of wilderness.

 Columbia River Gorge, Oregon